skinandme/backend-assessment-factory/README.md

 This request would expect our system to reply with a 200 response to validate it received it correctly.

-## Boilerplate code
+## Skeleton code

-We provided some boilerplate code for you to get going faster, feel free to use it, or start from scratch if you feel like it.
+Provided is a skeleton application to help you get going faster.
+Feel free to use it, or start from scratch if you prefer.

 Start the application and a MySQL database:
 ```